arangodb/docs/3.8/aql/examples-grouping.md

 ]
 ```

-This is in constrast to the previous query that used an `AGGREGATE` clause to perform
+This is in contrast to the previous query that used an `AGGREGATE` clause to perform
 the aggregation during the collect operation, at the earliest possible stage.

 Post-filtering aggregated data
 ------------------------------